Talandar99/diesel_engine/README.md

-## Diesel Engine
+# Diesel Engine
-This is library for managing fluid with fuel value for my mods Here is exactly what happens under the hood, broken down into its core
+This is library for managing fluid with fuel value for my mods Here is what it does:
-features:

-### Central Fluid Database
+### Central Fluid Configuration
 - Everything relies on a single configuration file (`fluid-properties.lua`).
 - This is where fuel values (e.g., `1.2MJ`) and emission multipliers for various fluids (both vanilla and from mods like Pelagos, Krastorio 2, or Foliax) are placed.